How the pilots aimed to help small businesses

-We are also trialling automated deposit machines, so that you can bank your cash without having to queue.
-These will be set up in Burslem and Hay-on-Wye (in the Post Office) and in Rochford (in the bank hub).
-These will be open the same hours that the Post Office or BankHub is open.
+We also trialled automated deposit machines, so that businesses could bank cash without having to queue.
+These were set up in Burslem (in the Post Office) and in Rochford (in the Bank Hub).
+These were open the same hours that the Post Office or Bank Hub opened.

-In Denny, we are partnering with a new service, operated by One Banks, which has set up a staffed service in the Denny Co-op, which uses the latest technology and biometrics ensure secure transactions including cash deposits and withdrawals, payments and transfers.
-For more information please visit https://onebanks.co.uk/
+In Denny, we partnered with a new service, operated by OneBanks, which set up a staffed service in the Denny Co-op, and used the latest technology and biometrics to enable secure transactions including cash deposits and withdrawals, payments and transfers.

 Faster and easier floats